Renegade (Big Red Machine song): Critical reception

 Spin critic Josh Chesler called "Renegade" an indie pop "banger", Lauren Huff of Entertainment Weekly dubbed it an earworm, and Variety's Jonathan Cohen said the song continued "the more musically adventurous vein" of Swift's latest work with Dessner, using emotionally stirring couplets.
-Robin Murray, wiring for Clash, dubbed the song " love-struck melodrama" with "piercing" lyrics.
+Robin Murray, wiring for Clash, dubbed the song "love-struck melodrama" with "piercing" lyrics.
 Nina Corcoran of Consequence wrote that "Renegade" is a "folk-pop earworm" with Swift's "future classic" lyrics.
-Mary Siroky of the same publication said that the song's focus is "someone refusing to let love in", about "how many times someone can be turned away while waiting patiently for the subject of their affection to realize it's ok to ask for help, and, sometimes, for forgiveness".
+Mary Siroky of the same publication said that the song focuses on "someone refusing to let love in" and asks "how many times someone can be turned away while waiting patiently for the subject of their affection to realize it's ok to ask for help, and, sometimes, for forgiveness".
 Siroky also praised the diction and honesty of Swift's songwriting.

 NPR's Stephen Thompson stated that Swift, in the song, "stares down a relationship that's become more toxic and labor-intensive than she'd been led to expect".
 He highlighted the lyric "Is it insensitive for me to say, 'Get your shit together so I can love you'?" and concluded "Renegade" sounds like a Swift song featuring Big Red Machine than the band featuring her.
 Devon Ivie of Vulture appreciated the song's "memorable" couplets.
 Pitchfork's rock critic Quinn Moreland said "Renegade" combines Swift's "thoughtful" 2020 songwriting with the "exploratory landscape" of Dessner and Vernon, and found the relationship described in the song as "claustrophobic and tangled in anxiety to the point of mutual destruction", filled with "frustration and indecision", juxtaposed against a "bright and warm" composition.
-Moreland added that Vernon and Swift’s "dueling" harmonies spiral together into "a cocoon of confusion".
+Moreland added that Vernon and Swift's "dueling" harmonies spiral together into "a cocoon of confusion".